linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 Slide in from the bottom of the screen exceeding the dock's height to open Workspace.

-### Call out Clipboard

-Slide in from the left edge of the screen exceeding the dock's height to call out Clipboard.

-### Call out Notification Center

-Slide in from the right edge of the screen exceeding the dock's height to call out Notification Center.

 ### Call out Dock

 When the Dock is set as "Always Hidden" or "Smart Hide", if the Dock is at the bottom, slide in upward from the bottom edge of the screen to call it out; and if the Dock is on the top, slide in downward from the upper edge of the screen to call it out.